 Professionally, Dr. Hall is senior vice president of Hitchcock Automotive Resources, headquartered in City of Industry, CA. The company owns and operates Puente Hills Toyota-Scion, Northridge Toyota-Scion, Toyota-Scion of Santa Barbara, South Bay BMW, South Bay MINI, Puente Hills Collision Center and Hitchcock Commercial Properties.
 He is responsible for the company’s human resource, legal, insurance, and government relations operations.

-Trustee Hall’s many civic activities include: Vice President of the San Gabriel Valley YMCA; Chairman of the Industry Manufacturers Council (IMC) Human Resources Committee; Board Member of the Regional Chamber of Commerce-San Gabriel Valley; Board Member of the San Gabriel Valley Civic Alliance; and Vice Chairman of the Oversight Board of the Successor Agency for both the Covina Redevelopment Agency and the San Dimas Redevelopment Agency.
+Trustees Hall’s many civic activities include: Chairman of the Industry Manufacturers Council (IMC) Human Resources Committee; Vice President of the Regional Chamber of Commerce—San Gabriel Valley, Board Member of the San Gabriel Valley Civic Alliance, Board Member of the San Gabriel Valley YMCA, and Vice Chairman of the Oversight Board of the Successor Agency for both the Covina Redevelopment Agency and the San Dimas Redevelopment Agency.